cjudkins/cjudkins.github.io/resume.md

 - **Realtime VFX authoring**
 	- I'm well versed in the entire asset pipeline from initial setup to final optimization.
-- **Pipeline and Workflow Planning**
+- **Pipeline, Workflow, and Scope Planning**
-	- I've worked closely with tech artists and tools engineers to plan and develop VFX pipelines that allow artists to spend more time making art and less time troubleshooting it
+	- I've worked closely with tech artists and tools engineers to plan and develop VFX pipelines that allow artists to spend more time making art and less time troubleshooting it.
+I've aligned these efforts with producers and directors to inform long-term scoping and estimates.
 - **Visual Development**
 	- I've collaborated with art directors to find and execute on the creative vision as it pertains to VFX, and defined best practices/style guides for fellow artists.
 - **Gameplay Effects and Player Feedback**